BDC Hamburger Icon

 With so many distractions everywhere you turn, your ability to concentrate and pay attention to details is paramount if you want to run a successful business.
 It is difficult to make connections in your mind and pay attention if you are constantly distracted, which is typically linked with lower emotional intelligence.
 Those with a higher emotional intelligence usually have a greater ability to concentrate, even in less-than-ideal circumstances.
 If you can block out literal or figurative noise and focus on the task at hand, you will be more productive and, thus, more successful.

-Collaborating with customers and making personal connections is critical.
+5. Collaborating with customers and making personal connections are critical.

-Practical skills are definitely useful when operating a company, but the ability to reach your target customer is central to success in an internet-dominated business world.
-Collaborating and connecting with customers are sure signs of emotionally intelligent business people.
+Practical skills are definitely useful when operating a company, but the ability to reach your target audience is central to success in an internet-dominated business world.
+Collaborating and connecting with customers are sure signs of emotionally intelligent businesspeople.
 A business that takes the time to establish relationships with clients will find greater success.
 Emotional intelligence means looking beyond just the product and into the social aspect of business.
 This will help you build customer loyalty.

 How do you measure emotional intelligence?

 Emotional intelligence is a combination of self-awareness, empathy and social skills.
-When you’re finding the right people for your team, you should gauge each candidate’s emotional intelligence as one of the first steps in determining whether or not they’re a good fit for your company.
+When you’re finding the right people for your team, you should gauge each candidate’s emotional intelligence to determine whether or not they’re a good fit for your company.
+[Read related article: Hiring for Attitude Over Experience: What the Numbers Show]

 Measuring someone’s emotional intelligence is a mix of careful observation and asking the right questions.
 Notice whether they seem defensive or open, if they’re able to keep their ego in check, and if they seem to be aware of other people’s emotions.
 Here are a few common interview questions to assess someone’s emotional intelligence: